zonemaster/zonemaster/docs/public/configuration/backend.md

 a global policy to block the function as described in the document.

 Accepted values: `yes` or `no`.
 Default to `yes` (enabled).

+### maximum_lookup_time

+The number of seconds each of the two lookups, DNS and RDAP, respectively, may maximally take.
+If the maximum time is reached, a timeout is executed.
+The total maximum time will be double that value.

+Accepted values: a positive integer.
+Default to 3.

 ### suppress_log_messages